Kambalda Nickel Operations: History

 Up until the mid-1960s, nickel was not listed as a major commodity in the annual reports of the Department of Mines and received little attention in annual publications.
-This changed in 1966, when the report described the discovery of high-grade nickel at Kambalda as a "momentous event", while the 1967 report hailed it as "marking another important mineral development in Western Australia".
+This changed in 1966, when the report described the discovery of high-grade nickel ore at Kambalda as a "momentous event", while the 1967 report hailed it as "marking another important mineral development in Western Australia".

 WMC Resources had carried out sporadic nickel exploration in the 1950s, but soon decided to turn their attention to other minerals.
 The discovery of nickel at Kambalda dates back to 1954, when, at the former Red Hill Gold Mine, nickel was discovered during uranium exploration.
 The discovery aroused no interest for another decade until the information was passed on to the Western Mining geology department in 1964.
 Eventually, a drilling program was carried out that intercepted high-grade nickel at a depth of 133 metres on 28 January 1966.
 The discovery was officially announced on 21 February 1966.

 On the bases of a global nickel shortage, WMC immediately proceeded with the development of the mine and a shaft was sunk at the shore of Lake Lefroy.
 To save costs and to speed up development, equipment was sourced from other mines and, by June 1967, a 155 metre shaft had been sunk.
 A competition was held to name the new shaft, with the name "Silver Lake" chosen, suggested by Mary Norman, wife of the Services Officer.

 Construction of the concentrator plant with a name plate capacity of 130,000 tonnes per annum progressed rapidly, with production of nickel concentrate commencing in June 1967.
 The nickel concentrate was sent by road to Widgiemooltha and, from there, by rail to Esperance, where it was loaded on to ships.
 The official opening of the operations took place on 15 September 1967 in the presence of the Premier of Western Australia, David Brand.
 The construction cost of the mine at this point stood at $5.9 million.

 Further nickel discoveries in the area allowed for an expansion of the operation as well as the concentrator, which reached an annual capacity of 1.4 million tonnes by 1972.
 The town constructed to serve as residence for the mine workers, Kambalda East, was soon restricted in growth by further ore discoveries and a second town was established further west, Kambalda West.
 Kambalda East's location was actually the proposed site for the township of the original Red Hill Gold Mine.